ron0115/react-smooth-scroll-hook/README.md

 # react-smooth-scroll-hook

-This is a hook to control your scrollbar in react component!

-Basically; `useSmoothScroll` hook use `requestAnimationFrame` to finish smooth scroll behaviour!
+The `useSmoothScroll` hook finish smooth scroll behaviour in react component by `requestAnimationFrame`.

-If you want to control the `speed` of scroll behaviour, it defaults to use `requestAnimationFrame` mode.

 **Examples are <a target="_blank" href="https://ron0115.best/react-smooth-scroll-hook/?path=/docs/usesmoothscroll--docs#basic" >Here</a>.**(Storybook)